RUCAIBox/TextBox/README.md

    If you want to split the dataset by ratio automaticly, please set `split_strategy: "by_ratio"` and your desired `split_ratio` in the yaml, just as the [IMDB yaml](/textbox/properties/dataset/IMDB.yaml).

-3. For unconditional generation, name the corpus file `corpus_large.txt` if you set  `"by_ratio"`, name the corpus files `train.txt, valid.txt, dev.txt` if you set  `"load_split"`.
+3. For unconditional generation, name the corpus file `corpus_large.txt` if you set`"by_ratio"`, name the corpus files `train.txt, valid.txt, dev.txt` if you set `"load_split"`.

    For sequence-to-sequence generation, we only support to load the splitted data.
 Please name the corpus files `train.[xx/yy], valid.[xx/yy], dev.[xx/yy]`, and the `xx` or `yy` is the suffix of the source or target file which should be consistent with `source_suffix` and `target_suffix` in the YAML.

 ## Experiment Results

 We have implemented various text generation models, and compared their performance on unconditional and conditional text generation tasks.
-We also provide part of the [generated_examples](https://github.com/RUCAIBox/TextBox/tree/main/generated_examples).
+We also show a few generated examples, and more examples can be found in [generated_examples](https://github.com/RUCAIBox/TextBox/tree/main/generated_examples).

 *The following results were obtained from our TextBox in preliminary experiments.
 However, these algorithms were implemented and tuned based on our understanding and experiences, which may not achieve their optimal performance.
 If you could yield a better result for some specific algorithm, please kindly let us know.
 We will update this table after the results are verified.*